Skip to Main Content

 Recognition and Where It Places the Property

-The room rate of approximately $1,563 per night positions Susurros in the same bracket as Montage Los Cabos and the upper end of Mexico's Pacific Coast luxury segment.
+Rates start at approximately $800 per night, positioning Susurros in the same bracket as Montage Los Cabos and the upper end of Mexico's Pacific Coast luxury segment.
 That price point reflects both the beach asset and the Auberge Collection's consistent positioning across its portfolio, from its Californian flagships through to its newer Mexican additions.
 For a broader read on how the Auberge formula transfers across Mexican geographies, Etéreo on the Yucatán coast provides a useful comparison point.

 Spa, Water, and the Surf Safari Model

-The spa at Susurros del Corazón is described by the property as particularly expansive, a term that in the context of Pacific Coast resorts typically means treatment rooms oriented toward outdoor views, hydrotherapy circuits, and programming that references indigenous Mexican wellness traditions.
+The spa at Susurros del Corazón is described as expansive, with treatment rooms oriented toward outdoor views, hydrotherapy circuits, and programming that references indigenous Mexican wellness traditions.
 The surf safari offering distinguishes the property from the more sedentary luxury model at comparable price points.
 Punta de Mita and the surrounding Bahía de Banderas coastline have consistent Pacific swells that support surfing across a range of skill levels, and nearby islands accessible by boat add an offshore exploration dimension that keeps active guests occupied without requiring excursions that feel like logistics exercises.

 Properties at the other end of Mexico's coast that take a similar outdoors-first approach include Playa Viva in Juluchuca and Xinalani in Quimixto, both of which anchor their programming around the Pacific rather than treating the ocean as scenery.
 Susurros operates at a higher price point with a larger footprint, but the underlying philosophy, that the water is the programme and the built environment supports rather than replaces it, is consistent across that cohort.